 \item Sections~\ref{sec:general-upper-bounds-unlimited} and~\ref{sec:general-upper-bounds-limited} establish our upper bounds---of $\pspace$ and the $\pilevel{2k+1}$ level of the polynomial hierarchy---on online bribery (i.e., online, sequential bribery, but we will for the rest of the paper and especially in our problem names often omit the word ``sequential'' when the word ``online'' is present) in the general case and in the case of being restricted to at most $k$ bribes.
 In Section~\ref{sec:discussion-of-upcoming-proofs}, we will briefly discuss why our $\pilevel{2k+1}$ upper-bound proofs are far from trivial and how we meet their challenges through establishing a new result, that may be of interest in its own right, about alternating Turing machines whose accepting paths are ``weight-bounded.''

-The $\pilevel{2k+1}$ upper bounds are far less straightforward than upper bounds in the polynomial hierarchy typically are.
-Since bribes can occur on any voter (until one runs out of allowed bribes), and so a yes-no decision has to be made, even for the case of at most $k$ bribes, there can be long strings of alternating existential and universal choices in the natural alternating Turing machine programs for the problems.
-And so there is the threat that one can prove merely a PSPACE upper bound.

-However, in Section~\ref{sec:result-about-altern}, we prove a more general result about alternating Turing machines that, while perhaps having many alternations between existential and universal choices, make most of them in a ``boring'' way.
-Basically, we show that in the relevant setting one can pull much of the existential guessing upstream and make it external to the alternating Turing machine, and indeed one can do so in such a way that one transforms the problem into the disjunction of a polynomial number of uniformly generated questions about actions of alternating Turing machines each of which itself has at most $2k+1$ alternation blocks.
-From that, we establish the needed upper bound, both for the relevant abstract case of alternating Turing machines and for our online bribery problems.

-\item Section~\ref{sec:match-lower-bounds} proves that there are election systems with simple winner problem such that each of the abovementioned upper-bounds is tight, i.e., that PSPACE-completeness holds or $\pilevel{2k+1}$-completeness holds.
+\item Section~\ref{sec:match-lower-bounds} proves that there are election systems, with simple winner problems, such that each of the abovementioned upper-bounds is tight, i.e., that PSPACE-completeness holds or $\pilevel{2k+1}$-completeness holds.
 Again, we will briefly discuss in Section~\ref{sec:discussion-of-upcoming-proofs} some substantial, novel challenges in our lower-bound proofs and how we surmount them.